nearform/titus/packages/titus-docs-starter/contributing/README.md

 # Contributing

 ## Code
-To follow...
+Add some content here about accepting pull requests and other contributing tasks.

 ## Documentation
 We welcome documentation contributions.
-Our documentation can be viewed live at [nearform.github.io/titus-noise][docs]
+Our documentation can be viewed live at [your-url][docs]

 ### Running Documentation locally
 Our documentation can be ran by serving the docs folder at a given port.
 For ease of use you can use the `docsfiy-cli` should you have node installed.